NavidBinAhmed/Autonomous_Robot_For_Remote_Information_Monitoring/Readme.txt

-An artificially intelligent line follower vehicular robot was developed using Pololu QTR RC sensor array.
+# An intelligent line follower vehicular robot

+### developed using Pololu QTR RC sensor array, 433 MHz RF modules and DHT11 Sensor

 DHT11 sensor integrated with the robot enables it to monitor, and transmit the temperature and humity information to a remote receiver for real time monitoring purpose.
 433 Mhz ASK RF transmitter and receiver modules were